envico801/JavaScript-The-Advanced-Concepts/Course summary/01-Prerequisites - JavaScript Core Review/02-Appendix II - Intermediate JavaScript/03-Developer Skills/README.md

 Being a developer isn't just about writing code.
 It's also about how you organize it, fix it when it breaks, and work with others.
 Mastering these skills will make you a more effective and professional programmer.

 ---
+## New summary about the modules: [The Big Picture: The Problem with One Giant File](https://github.com/envico801/JavaScript-The-Advanced-Concepts/blob/main/Course%20summary/07-Code%20Organization%20%26%20Safety/01-Modules/README.md)

 ### 1. Modules: Organizing Your Code